Customer journey, finding and reaching your destination is a whole lot easier when you have a map for guidance.

 Increased Sales: If you can solve a pain point and answer any questions that people have they are likely to convert to paying customers.

 Onboarding process: Optimise the customer onboarding process to increase conversion.

 Create Experience: Benchmark your desired customer experience against what they actually receive.

-Customer Persona: Understanding the difference stages in a buyer personas as transverse from a prospect to customer through the buying funnel.
+Customer Persona: Understanding the different stages in a buyer personas as a transverse from a prospect to the customer through the buying funnel.

-Understanding Customers: understanding your customers more their needs and requirements.
+Understanding Customers: understanding your customers more about their needs and requirements.

 Personalisation: Taylor the experience you want your customers to have.

 Marketing is the process you take to promote the sales of your business product or service.

 Digital Marketing is online marketing using digital channels.

 Digital marketing includes channels like Websites, Email Marketing, Video Marketing, Influencer Marketing, Social Media Marketing, Organic Search (SEO) and Paid Search Pay-Per-Click Advertising (PPC) and Search Engine Marketing channels (SEM).